 While this high intensity roller coaster ride might look like a sign of a passion filled love affair but it is actually not healthy.

-You and your partner hurt each other most because you are closest to each other.
+Myth #4: You and your partner hurt each other the most because you are closest to each other.

-Media’s false portrayals of romantic relationships through various platform often make it difficult for partners in real life relationships to manage the inconsistencies in the bond.
+The media’s false portrayals of romantic relationships through various platforms often make it difficult for partners in real-life relationships to manage the inconsistencies in the bond.
 And the more they propagate these harmful relationship behaviors, the more damage they are causing.